 (b) instead of, or in addition to, making that order, punish the involved person as for a contempt of the Court if satisfied that there was no lawful excuse for the failure to comply with the requirement of the investigator.

+[Section 431 amended by No. 7 of 2016 s.
+165.]

 432. Offences relating to documents

 If an inquiry into the affairs of a co-operative is being held under this Division, a person who —